Predicted Aligned Error: Interpretation

 Interpretation of PAE values allows scientists to understand the level of confidence in the predicted structure of a protein:

 Lower PAE values between residue pairs from different domains indicate that the model predicts well-defined relative positions and orientations for those domains.

 Higher PAE values for such residue pairs suggest that the relative positions and/or orientations of these domains in the 3D structure are uncertain and should not be interpreted.

 Caveats

 Although PAE provides valuable information, users should note that it is asymmetric; the PAE value for (x, y) may differ from the value for (y, x), particularly between loop regions with highly uncertain orientations.
 Moreover, while AlphaFold can make useful inter-domain predictions, intra-domain prediction accuracy is expected to be more reliable based on CASP14 validation.

+Derived metrics for protein chains and protein complexes

+For single protein chains or entire complexes, AlphaFold2 and AlphaFold3 calculate a predicted Template modeling score or $\operatorname{pTM}$ from the probability distribution over aligned errors.
+It is calculated by aligning on each residues (i=1,L), one at a time, calculating the average value of the TM score equation over all residues in the structure, and taking the maximum of the TM averages: